philipguin/JpdbGameDecks/contributing.md

             * You *must* add or update an `info.yaml` as described above!
             * You *must not* include any direct or translated game text!
-            * Place your CSVs in the appropriate game folder, making a new one if necessary.
+            * Place your CSVs in the appropriate game folder under `decks`, making a new one if necessary.
             * If there are multiple CSVs, consider adding a `README.md` to help the user choose.
             * You can add any useful python scripts or resources for deck generation to an adjacent `src` folder in the game directory.
             There are general purpose scripts under `scripts/` as well.
-            * You can preview any changes to `info.yaml` files by [setting up jekyll locally](https://jekyllrb.com/docs/installation/) then running:
+            * If you're changing the website, or would like to preview any changes to `info.yaml` files (not required), you can [set up jekyll locally](https://jekyllrb.com/docs/installation/) then run:

                 ```bash
+                cd docs
                 git add --all
                 pre-commit run gen-decks-status --verbose
                 jekyll serve